 At bd’s, you create your own recipe: select the items you want, in the quantity you want, and watch their grill masters turn it into a stunning stir-fry delight.

 Aside from immensely enjoying a birthday treat, I also had a secondary agenda.
 You see, for Christmas I was given a super duper deluxe gourmet wok.
-My mission was to take a more careful notice of how things were done at bd’s, with the intent of doing my own stir-fry thing at home.
+My mission was to take a more careful notice of how things were done at bd’s, with the intent of doing my own stir-fry thing at home, in my wok.

-Hey!
-Wait a minute, there are leftovers in the frig…gotta go!
+Wait a minute.
+There are leftovers in the frig.
+Gotta go!

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.